 What are the advantages of working from home as a freelancer?

-♥ The first pro would be that you are totally free to work where and when you want.
+- The first pro would be that you are totally free to work wherever and whenever you want.

-When I had no children, I wanted to earn as much as possible, so I would wake up very early, and I wouldn´t go to bed until my eyes closed on their own ☺ But now, it’s different.
+When I had no children, I wanted to earn as much as possible, so I would wake up very early, and I wouldn´t go to bed until my eyes closed on their own.
+But now, it’s different.
 My goal now is to use productivity in a way that I get more free time with my kids, but that´s just my choice! .You need to make yours!

-♥ Anyway, as a freelancer, you’re also location-free.
-That is, you can work from home, from a coffee shop or from the top of a mountain!
+- Anyway, as a freelancer, you’re also location-free.
+That is, you can work from home, from a coffee shop, or the top of a mountain!
 It´s up to you!
 Just make sure that you deliver your work in a timely and professional way, and where you work from won´t matter to anyone!

 Now, I’d like to explain something about this whole “work from wherever you want.”
 The image we all get when thinking about freelancers is this person traveling the world with a backpack and working from the beach, right?
 I’m sure you’ve seen more than one of these pics on Instagram or anywhere else.
-And although I LOVE the freedom of working while traveling, when you have a family, what matters most about location freedom – at least for me – is not the cool side of it.
+And although I LOVE the freedom of working while traveling, when you have a family, what matters most about location freedom – at least for me – is not its cool side.

 And then, when my baby girl was born, I WAS THERE.
-I adapted my work to her, and I like to think that she adapted her rhythm to mine. ☺When she started school, I didn´t have to miss a single thing!
+I adapted my work to her, and I like the thought that she adapted her rhythm to mine.
+When she started school, I didn´t have to miss a single thing!
 I could be there whenever she needed me.
 Or when she was sick and had to stay at home, well, there was mommy – with her laptop on her lap – sitting near her bed.

 And yet, when I REALLY learned to appreciate my freelancing way of life was when my mom was diagnosed with brain cancer.
-I’m not going to go deeper into this subject, but just let me say that I was there with her.
-I worked on the couch at my mom´s, and I also was able to work at the hospital.
+I’m not going to go deeper into this subject, but just let me say that I could be there with her.
+I worked on the couch at my mom’s, and I was also able to work at the hospital.